mge15/rock-paper-scissors-exercise/README.md

 ## Validating User Inputs

 The application should then ensure that what the user input is a valid option ("rock", "paper", or "scissors").
-If the selection is invalid, the program should fail gracefully by displaing a friendly message to the user, and preventing further program execution.
+If the selection is invalid, the program should fail gracefully by displaying a friendly message to the user, and preventing further program execution.
 The program should not try to further process an invalid input, as it may lead to runtime errors.

-Also want to ensure that variations of the options are allowed.
+You also want to ensure that variations of the options are allowed (i.e. mix of upper and lower case letters).
 Display the choice made or the fail message after validation.

 ```sh
 #make the user_choice all lower case so it is consistent with options